MartinT86/MartinT86.github.io/_posts/2017-02-05-dotnetcore-azure.md

 ## Configuring your app to run in IIS

-For your app to work in Azure, you need to configure it to with IIS and there are a few steps to this.
+For your app to work in Azure, you need to configure it to work with IIS and there are a few steps to this.
 The detail on them can be found [here](https://docs.microsoft.com/en-us/aspnet/core/publishing/iis)

 ### project.json